ireumayman/cv/README.md

-# cv
+# personal site
-a practice cv to learn more about HTML and CSS
+a practice site to learn more about HTML and CSS